cardano-foundation/CIPs/CIP-XXX/CIP-XXX.md

 - Bitwise logical AND, OR, XOR and complement;
 - Reading a bit value at a given index;
-- Setting a bit value at a given index.
+- Setting a bit value at a given index; and
+- Replicating a byte a given number of times.

 As part of this, we also describe the bit ordering within a `BuiltinByteString`, and provide some laws these operations should obey.